 Menlo is a tiny city located in the state of Georgia.
 With a population of 479 people and just one neighborhood, Menlo is the 403rd largest community in Georgia.

-When you are in Menlo, you'll notice that it is more blue-collar than most other communities in America.
-37.10% of Menlo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Menlo is a blue-collar town, with 37.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Menlo is a city of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Menlo who work in office and administrative support (19.35%), teaching (9.68%), and healthcare (9.27%).

 The per capita income in Menlo in 2022 was $26,553, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,212 for a family of four.
 However, Menlo contains both very wealthy and poor people as well.